dotnet/AspNetCore.Docs/aspnet/mvc/overview/getting-started/getting-started-with-ef-using-mvc/handling-concurrency-with-the-entity-framework-in-an-asp-net-mvc-application.md

 In earlier tutorials you learned how to update data.
 This tutorial shows how to handle conflicts when multiple users update the same entity at the same time.

 You'll change the web pages that work with the `Department` entity so that they handle concurrency errors.
-The following illustrations show the Index and Delete pages, including some messages that are displayed if a concurrency conflict occurs.
+The following illustrations show the Index and Delete pages.
+They include some messages that are displayed if a concurrency conflict occurs.

 ![Department_Index_page_before_edits](handling-concurrency-with-the-entity-framework-in-an-asp-net-mvc-application/_static/image1.png)